ifthenelsedigital/embersoff/README.md

 BEGINNING OF THE GAME: The game is started from the ITELogo Splash Scene.
-[The scene order is setup in the Build Settings].
 SCRIPTING LANGUAGE: C#

 SCENES STRUCTURE: The game has scenes split as: